Working with Sensitive Data¶

 Researchers can use Savio to work with moderately sensitive data - what campus classifies as P2/P3 data.
 To do so, you must create a special project, which uses separate memory, storage and scratch resources than other Savio jobs.
 You must set up your project before you upload your data.

 Savio has been architected to comply with the requirements of many data use agreements.
-For example, Savio’s design and its sensitive data policies are in line with NIH guidelines for cloud providers and satisfy NIH requirements for storage and handling of sensitive data.
 We can work with you when setting up your account to ensure the environment fits the requirements of your project’s data use agreement.
-While Savio infrastructure supports P2/P3 data, users must use it correctly.
+Please note that the user is ultimately responsible for complying with those requirements.

 Savio is not appropriate for highly sensitive (P4) data.
-Please see Secure Research Data and Compute for information on the campus initiative to support researchers working with highly sensitive data.
+Please see the Secure Research Data and Compute web page for information on the campus initiative to support researchers working with highly sensitive data.

 To start the process of creating a P2/P3 project, see Accounts for Sensitive Data.
 Once you have created your project, you’re ready to move your data into Savio.

 Sensitive data, including NIH dbGap data, must be stored in the shared group directory assigned to your P2/P3 project.
 Each user of a project is allotted a secure scratch directory as well.
 All covered data must be stored within these locations.
 Researchers should not store sensitive data -- either source or derived -- in their user home directories.

 It is the responsibility of the user to remove data from the secure scratch filesystem at the end of a research workflow.
 The BRC team will implement tools to assess when data in a P2/P3 scratch area have not been used within the specified time frame, and will notify the researcher that they must remove the data.